pyodide/pyodide/docs/building_from_sources.md

 PYODIDE_PACKAGES="toolz,attrs" make
 ```

-Note that this environement variables must contain both the packages and their
+Note that this environment variables must contain both the packages and their
 dependencies.
 The package names must much the folder names in `packages/`
 exactly; in particular they are case sensitive.

+To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
+The
+micropip package is generally always included for any non empty value of
+`PYODIDE_PACKAGES`.